gustavofisica/data-analysis-devinhouse/notebooks/M1S5/README.md

 3. **dataframe_operations_and_summary.ipynb**
    - Perform operations to merge and summarize data from multiple DataFrames.

+4. **numpy_array_analysis.ipynb**
+   - Use NumPy for calculations and simulations with arrays: import values, calculate mean, sum, standard deviation, apply discount with broadcasting, and check types and dimensions.

 ## How to run
 Open the notebooks with Jupyter Notebook or Jupyter Lab and execute the cells sequentially.